hibbitts-design/docsify-this/docs/README.md

 Docsify-This is intended as a quick way to display one or more remotely located Markdown files.
 To further customize the rendering of remote files, fork/clone your own instance of [Docsify-This](https://github.com/hibbitts-design/docsify-this) on GitHub and enable GitHub Pages with the folder `/docs`.

 If you want to run Docsify-This on your own Websever, create a destination folder on your server and then copy the files within the Docsify-This folder `/docs` to your newly created server folder.

-A more advanced setup would be to fork the Docsify-This repository (to support getting upstream updates) and use a GitHub Action to deploy all repository files to a Webserver and set the `docs` folder as a custom domain root.
+A more advanced setup would be to fork the Docsify-This repository (to support getting upstream updates) and use a GitHub Action such as [FTP-Deploy](https://github.com/SamKirkland/FTP-Deploy-Action) to deploy all repository files to a Webserver and set the `docs` folder as a custom domain root.
 You can limit the domains which remote files can be rendered from by locating the line `var allowedDomains = '';` within the `index.html` file and include your list of allowed domains separated by commas, for example `var allowedDomains = 'codeberg.org,raw.githubusercontent.com,hibbittsdesign.org';`.

 You can even run Docsify-This on LMSs that support file libraries such as Canvas and Moodle.
 For example, here is a [Docsify-This instance on Canvas](https://canvas.instructure.com/courses/6321275/files/folder/docsify-this/docs?preview=212476355).